Differential Galois theory

-In mathematics, differential Galois theory studies the Galois groups of differential equations.
+In mathematics, differential Galois theory is the field that studies extensions of differential fields.

-Overview

 Whereas algebraic Galois theory studies extensions of algebraic fields, differential Galois theory studies extensions of differential fields, i.e. fields that are equipped with a derivation, D. Much of the theory of differential Galois theory is parallel to algebraic Galois theory.
 One difference between the two constructions is that the Galois groups in differential Galois theory tend to be matrix Lie groups, as compared with the finite groups often encountered in algebraic Galois theory.

+Motivation and basic concepts

+In mathematics, some types of elementary functions cannot express the indefinite integrals of other elementary functions.
+A well-known example is $e^{-x^2}$, whose indefinite integral is the error function $\operatorname{erf}x$, familiar in statistics.
+Other examples include the sinc function $\tfrac{\sin x}{x}$ and $x^x$.

+It's important to note that the concept of elementary functions is merely conventional.
+If we redefine elementary functions to include the error function, then under this definition, the indefinite integral of $e^{-x^2}$ would be considered an elementary function.
+However, no matter how many functions are added to the definition of elementary functions, there will always be functions whose indefinite integrals are not elementary.